 How to be financially smart this festive season & avoid the dreaded Januworry

-With less than two weeks to Christmas, the festive season is officially in full swing.
+With less than a month to Christmas, the festive season is officially in full swing.
 For many, this means lights, family, good food and above all, shopping!
 It’s the latter part of the festive season that can often wreak havoc on our budgets and savings, all while contributing to the infamous Januworry.

 If you, like most people, are getting paid slightly earlier in December, the stretch to January can seem very long, especially if you overindulged during December.
 To help you to ensure that your salary will make it until the end of January, Cornerstone Financial Planning has put together a festive financial preparation guide that will help you during this happy but tempting time of year.

 Set up a budget… and stick to it